Tricity Rapid Urban Railway: Dedicated stops

-Szybka Kolej Miejska owns 27 stops on the way from Gdańsk to Wejherowo, of which 8 are connected with railway stations.
+The Tricity Rapid Urban Railway owns 27 stops on the way from Gdańsk to Wejherowo, of which 8 are connected with railway stations.
 All the stops lie along a single continuous line.
 This has been the situation since 2005, when the spur to Gdańsk – Nowy Port has been closed for regular passenger traffic, and the terminus on this line has continued to be occasionally used only during events on the Amber Arena Stadium or in the adjacent Gdańsk Expo exhibition center.

 The Main line

 Throughout the Tricity, SKM has its own stops built only for its own use.
 The stops have high platforms, with tracks on both sides.
 Except at the Gdańsk Główny stop, all trains heading south stop at the western side of the platform, and trains heading north on the eastern side.
 SKM is systematically working on improving the quality of stops, as most of them are currently in bad shape, lacking basic services such as elevators for handicapped passengers or proper ticket validators.
 The company recently launched a survey, asking visitors to its website which of the stops should be repaired first.
 Since January 2006 SKM decided to install video cameras at stops and stations in order to improve the security level on platforms and inside station buildings.

-In 2004 Szybka Kolej Miejska signed an agreement with Relay, the owner of a chain of press outlets, giving the latter exclusive rights for building its kiosks on platforms.
+In 2004, the Tricity Rapid Urban Railway signed an agreement with Relay, the owner of a chain of press outlets, giving the latter exclusive rights for building its kiosks on platforms.
 One of the conditions was the unification of the general look of kiosks.

 Outside the Tricity, on the Gdynia Cisowa-Wejherowo line SKM uses stops built more recently, mostly with two platforms on both sides of the tracks.
 The two platforms are connected by underground or overhead pedestrian passageways.

 Not all stops have ticket offices, some consist simply of a platform, sometimes even without a roof.
 A few of the stops are connected with railway stations, as the SKM tracks are paralleled by tracks used by long-distance and regional trains.
 At these stations, high platforms have been built for SKM trains.
 Over 90% of stops are connected with other transport services (buses, trams, trolley buses, and the Gdańsk airport, while the Gdynia passenger ferry terminal is 2 bus stops away from the nearest station).
 At the stops which are parts of remote rail service stations, the timetables of both services match each other, especially for the night connections.
 The company makes a big effort to keep passengers well informed.
 Informational tables, lists of fares and timetables are changed as soon as the previous is out of date or destroyed (which unfortunately occurs quite often).